Puerto Rico Police: Uniforms

 The Puerto Rico police uniforms have changed in style and color over the years.
 The PRPD uniform of the 1930s was a long-sleeve, navy blue button shirt, with a gun belt about the waist and support crossing the chest.
 Navy blue pants had a black line on the side of the legs from the waist down.
 In the 1960s, the only change to the uniform was the gun belt.
 The strap for the gun was only at the waist.
 In that same year, the patch was the Great Seal of Puerto Rico under the name Policia de Puerto Rico (Police of Puerto Rico).

 Later, in the late 1980s, the uniform was changed to a short-sleeve, light-blue button shirt.
 The police patch changed to an image of a police officer saluting a family, near a road, with the view of the city and the mountains.
 This patch is still in use.

 In 2004, the patch was changed to an image of a man and woman dressed as police officers, with the U.S. and Puerto Rico flags behind, with the city and a garita or watch tower also behind.
 This patch is less popular with the force and not worn as often as the previous patch.

 The uniform in current use is the light-blue shirt, with long or short sleeves and navy blue pants, with the black line on the side of the legs from waist down.
 Lieutenants, captains, inspectors and colonels have used either light-blue button shirts or white button shirts.

 Officer headgear is either a black peaked cap or black police stetson.
-The cap has a wreath of weath with number.
+The cap has a wreath of wealth with number.

 Specialized units, such as the Mounted police, wear the light-blue shirts, but reserve the long sleeves for ceremonies, wearing the short sleeves or the navy blue long sleeve shirt that says Policia (Police) on the back and the arms for coastal patrol.
 The pants have a yellow line instead of a black line on the sides and are worn with riding boots.